lukso-network/network-genesis-deposit-contract/README.md

 ## Fetch all the deposit data

-The zfetchDepositsz script is used to fetch all the deposit data from the `LUKSOGenesisDepositContract`.
+The `fetchDeposits` script is used to fetch all the deposit data from the `LUKSOGenesisDepositContract`.
 To use this script, follow these steps:

 Update the `hardhat.config.ts` file with your `Infura API key` in the networks section as follows: